snirex/wpf-from-to-validate-usercontrol/README.md

 # wpf-from-to-validate
-Validate that datepicker fields are convinient:
-StartDate is smaller than EndDate
+validate that StartDate is smaller then EndDate